Welcome to my website

 I met visitors from Europe and the USA as well as from across Canada, who came to see what I was doing in my studio:-

-This great summer weather meant lots of opportunities to paint outdoors.
+The great summer weather last year meant lots of opportunities to paint outdoors.
 I took part in both the "Paint Peggy's Cove" and "Paint the Town" in Annapolis Royal, and here are some of my paintings.